 The popularity of grounding mats is steadily increasing as more people acknowledge the health benefits they offer.
 These therapeutic products help establish an electrical connection between you and the Earth, simulating the effects of walking barefoot on grass or sand.
 But what exactly is a grounding mat, and how does it function?

-A grounding mat is a conductive mat that connects to the ground wire of an electrical outlet.
-Typically constructed from materials like carbon, silver and copper, these mats effectively conduct electricity.
+A grounding mat or grounding pads for sleeping that connects to the ground wire of an electrical outlet.
+Typically constructed from materials like carbon, rubber, and copper, these mats effectively conduct electricity.
 Stepping on a grounding mat electrically links your body to the Earth's electrical field.
 This connection induces an equalization effect known as the Earthing hypothesis.

 Visualize this connection as a circuit through which electrons flow from the Earth to your body, continuously equalizing any charge imbalances.
 Essentially, the grounding mat brings your body into harmony with the electric charge of the Earth.